thiagoluis88git/tech1-app/README.md

 - - - - internal/adapters/driven/repositores: The clue between Core Ports and External Dependencies.
 Here we have the implementations of the Core Ports interfaces
 - - - internal/adapters/driver/handler: This is the driver adapter of the DDD principle.
 Here resides the REST handlers to be consumed by the client

+## Design Patterns

+To improve and make a good standard project pattern, some `Design Patterns` were used in this application.

+- Strategy: All the business logic must be protected by the external implementations.
+To do it, we use a combo with **Interfaces** and **Dependency Inversion solid principle** to inject only *interfaces* and not *real implementations*
+- Dependency Injection: Is used in application bootstrap (main.go) to inject all the interfaces implementations.
+- Decorator: To inject **Services** inside **Driver Adapter** *handler*.
+By doing this, we *decorate* the Handler with a Service
+- Services or Use Cases: Centralize all the business logic of of the application
+- Repository: Used to integrate with all **Driven Adapter** like *Databases and External Endpoints*

 ## Docker build and run